zxg3017/H-Net/README.md

 # H-Net
-The codes for the work "H-Net: A H-shape Crossed Fully ConvolutionalNeural Network for Automated Biomedical ImageSegmentation".
+The codes for the work of H-Net.

 Requirements